 As discussed above, construction and installation of some types of air pollution control technologies would not be expected to result in significant adverse construction air quality impacts.
 For example, the installation of oxidizers under the Organic Liquid Storage Tanks and Refinery Wastewater Treatment Plants Rule Development Projects would result in few construction activities or related emissions.
 However, the construction of other equipment would require a more substantial amount of construction equipment and generate more construction emissions.
-Table 3.2-26 summarizes the potential construction activities that may occur under the Expedited BARCT Implementation Schedule may not overlap, it is reasonable to assume that there is a potential for overlap due to the process and time restraints placed by the individual rule development projects.
+Table 3.2-26 summarizes the potential construction emissions and the potential overlap of construction activities.
+While the actual construction activities that may occur under the Expedited BARCT Implementation Schedule may not overlap, it is reasonable to assume that there is a potential for overlap due to the process and time restraints placed by the individual rule development projects.